TheIoTLearningInitiative/InternetOfThingsCloud/documentation/OpenStackGettingStarted.md

 Getting Started
 ==

+> DevStack
-> DevStack - An OpenStack Community Production¶
+> > An OpenStack Community Production¶
+> > DevStack's mission is to provide and maintain tools used for the installation of the central OpenStack services from source (git repository master, or specific branches) suitable for development and operational testing.
+It also demonstrates and documents examples of configuring and running services as well as command line client usage.

 - [Open Stack Wiki](https://wiki.openstack.org/wiki/Getting_Started)
 - [Open Stack Homepage How To Get Started](https://www.openstack.org/software/start/)